bardiaMehrzad/ServiceSync/README.md

 - **AWS Amplify**: Supports real-time data synchronization, essential for the application's requirements, such as employee tracking and scheduling updates.
 -
 ## <img src="https://i.imgur.com/k7hvCvD.png" width="40" height="40"> Developer Instructions
+This guide will walk you through the steps required to set up the development environment for the ServiceSync project.
+Follow the instructions below to clone the repository, navigate to the appropriate directories, and run the servers.
 1. **Clone the repository**
    Run the following command to clone the repository:
    ```bash